 What are the attributes that successful business owners have?
 A little self analysis may be time well spent.
-If you are starting, or have recently started a business in the London area we, at Tish Press & Company, can help you start and develop your business.
+If you are starting, or have recently started a business in the Shenfield area we, at Tish Press & Company, can help you start and develop your business.

 Many people wonder deep down if they could really make a go of running their own business.
 It is not for everyone but the following is a list of attributes that successful business owners have.
 You do not need all of these characteristics but ‘go–getters’ have the majority of the qualities.